 At Birmingham you also have the option of studying languages, free of charge.
 Almost no other UK University offers you the opportunity to learn the intense graduate academic language skills which you may need to pursue your research.

 We charge an annual tuition fee.
-Fees for 2014/15 are currently as follows:
+Fees for 2018/19 are as follows:

 Scholarships and studentships

 Scholarships to cover fees and/or maintenance costs may be available.
-To discover whether you are eligible for any award across the University, and to start your funding application, please visit the University's Postgraduate Funding Database.
+To discover whether you are eligible for any award across the University, and to start your funding application, please visit the University's Postgraduate funding database.

 International students can often gain funding through overseas research scholarships, Commonwealth scholarships or their home government.

-We accept a range of qualifications, our country pages show you what qualifications we accept from your country.
+We accept a range of qualifications; our country pages show you what qualifications we accept from your country.